erkghlerngm44/r-anime-soulmate-finder/README.md

 ```

 **NOTE: As the stream never ends, you'll have to Press CTRL+C when you want to stop processing
-  users, otherwise the script will keep going on forever**
+  users, otherwise the script will keep going on forever.**

 If you are using this option, you're probably not in a rush, and so might want to use the
 `--verbose` (`-v`) argument, so you can see what the script is doing as it does it.
 This